 Stop Being Miserable at Work

 Are you miserable at work?
-Do you never feel good about getting up and heading to work on Monday?
-Do you feel unchallenged, unhappy, or not in control?
+Do you feel awful about getting up and heading to the office every Monday?
+Do you feel unchallenged, unhappy, or out of control?
 Is your boss the worst?
 Do your coworkers engage in unjustifiable complaining all day long?
 Is no contribution ever good enough?

-If you continue to participate in any of these situations, you will ensure that you will continue to hate your job.
-And, hating your job is the centerpiece for a miserable life.
+If you continue to wallow in these attitudes and situations, you only ensure that you will continue to hate your job -- and hating your job is a recipe for a miserable life.
 Why go there?
 You have the power to change your attitude and/or remove yourself from toxic situations.

-- You try to make contributions and come up with ideas to improve the work or work environment, but your ideas are never implemented.
+- Situation: You try to make contributions and come up with ideas to improve the work or work environment, but your ideas are never implemented.
 Worse, they go into a dark hole, and you never hear a response to your suggestions at all.
-Staying in a work environment that fails to respond to employee suggestions will eventually make you question the value of your suggestions.
+Solution: Staying in a work environment that fails to respond to employee suggestions will eventually make you question the value of your suggestions.
 Any environment that promotes you questioning your value or your contribution is toxic to your self-esteem and self-confidence.
 Find a more supportive work environment.

 You want to live your life as if the glass is half full, not half empty, so consider each of these described situations carefully.
 Are you settling for less than you can have or be?
 If so, you may want to consider other options.
 A happier life is worth it!